conan-io/docs/integrations/make.rst

 We are going to use the same example from :ref:`getting_started`, a MD5 Encrypter app.

-This is the main file for it:
+This is the main source file for it:

 .. code-block:: cpp
    :caption: main.cpp